Stratigos/dailydoseofdio/README.md

   SetEnv AWS_SECRET_ACCESS_KEY YOUR-AWS-SECRET-KEY
 ````

-ii) Create a new database and add the credentials to it to the appropriate config params file.
+ii) Create a new database, and add the credentials to it to the appropriate config params file.

 Example DB config, using MySQL:
 ````